Liam Maxwell: Government career

+Maxwell was asked to stay on permanently by Francis Maude in November/December, leading to Maxwell leaving his Eton position and becoming a civil servant.

+During his time as an adivsor, Maxwell pushed for the government to use more small and medium enterprises as suppliers, and to use more open source software.

-In 2012, Maxwell was appointed the new deputy government CIO, following Bill McCluggage's departure, and is now working under Andy Nelson.
+In April 2012, Maxwell was appointed the new deputy government chief information officer (CIO), following the departure of Bill McCluggage, and now worked under Andy Nelson.
 In December 2012, the remaining IT functions in the ERG were merged with the parallel Government Digital Service.
-As part of this, Maxwell became the UK Government's Chief Technology Officer; the role of Government Chief Information Officer was not transferred.
+As part of this, Maxwell was appointed as the UK Government's Chief Technology Officer by Stephen Kelly; the role of Government Chief Information Officer was not transferred.

 During his time in GDS, Maxwell established the Digital 5 group of the world's five leading digitally advanced governments, reformed technology spending controls under the "Technology Code of Practice", and led the Public Services Network, Crown Hosting Service and Digital Marketplace programmes.
 In 2014, he committed to staying in the role of CTO until at least 2018.